 Well… let us explain!

-Boba or bubble tea is a tea based drink that is typically consumed with friends for a quick fix for your sweet cravings.
-Boba first originated from Taiwanese culture specifically in Tainan and Taichung in the 1980s.
-Although it came from Asia it quickly became popular amongst English speaking countries like the United States and other western cultures.
+Boba or bubble tea is a tea based drink that is typically consumed with friends for a quick fix to your sweet cravings.
+Boba first originated from Taiwan specifically in Tainan and Taichung in the 1980s.
+Although boba came from Asia it quickly became popular amongst English speaking countries.
+You can find boba in countries like the United States and other western regions.

 Boba definition: “small, usually black, balls of tapioca used in beverages, which are generally consumed through a large straw.” — Your Dictionary